isc-tleavitt/ObjectScript-Math/CONTRIBUTING.md

 ## Running Unit Tests
 ### With ZPM
 Running Unit Tests with ZPM is extremely simple.
-Once in the ZPM prompt, you can run "objectscript-math test.
+Once in the ZPM prompt, you can run "pkg.yourcompany.math test.
 This will run the Unit Tests and provide a link to the results.
 Before following the link to the results, you can quickly check the output for success if "ALL PASSED"
 ```
 SAMPLES>zpm
-zpm: SAMPLES>objectscript-math test
+zpm: SAMPLES>pkg.yourcompany.math test
 ```

 ### Without ZPM